 Only hard boil the eggs for 30 seconds to 1 minute and then boil at a lower temperature to keep the proteins in the whites from seizing.

-- Q: If the shells crack during cooking can I still serve them?
+If the egg shells crack during cooking can I still serve them?

 How can I get my yolks more centered in the white instead of at the bottom?

 The night before you intend to cook them, turn them upside down in the carton so the larger end is pointing up.
 This will allow the yolk to center itself in the egg whites.